SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/exercises/ex1/README.md

 ### Step 2 — Explore the Custom Entity

-> [!NOTE]
-> Before exploring the entity, click **OpenAPI Specification** to download the spec file and save it to your local machine — you will upload it in Exercise 2.

 In the left panel, expand the **bestrun (1)** namespace and click on **assessment**.

 The entity overview shows: